sunfe2009/blog-template/src/content/blog/const-ts.md

 tags: ["setup"]
 ---

-a copy of `src/consts.ts` is included below for reference, change the values to configure the blog to your liking.
+a copy of `src/consts.ts` is included below for reference, change the values to configure the blog to your liking, see the comments for more information.

 most importantly, set `SITE` and `BASE` to your corresponding values.